goreleaser/goreleaser/www/docs/cmd/goreleaser_build.md

   -f, --config string      Load configuration from file -h, --help               help for build
+      --id string          Builds only the specified build id -o, --output string      Path to the binary, defaults to the distribution folder according to configs.
+Only taked into account when using --single-target and a single id (either with --id or if config only has one build)
-      --id string          Builds only the specified build id -p, --parallelism int    Amount tasks to run concurrently (default: number of CPUs) --rm-dist            Remove the dist folder before building --single-target      Builds only for current GOOS and GOARCH
+  -p, --parallelism int    Amount tasks to run concurrently (default: number of CPUs)
+      --rm-dist            Remove the dist folder before building --single-target      Builds only for current GOOS and GOARCH